tisland1031/bikesharing/README.md

 The results indicate the following:
 - Male users, approximately in their thirties, are more likely to utilize the bike-sharing program for work transportation during morning and evening commute times.
 - Although subscribers have the highest usage, customers increase during the weekend.
-- Bikes are used for a brief amount of time, five minutes being the highest time but rarely exceeds one hour.
+- Bikes are used for a brief amount of time, five minutes being the highest time but rarely exceeding one hour.

 ### Additional Visualizations
 ### Top Ten Places People Bike to